Helmholtz–Kohlrausch effect: Brightness

-Brightness is affected most by what is surrounding the object.
-In other words, the object can look lighter or darker depending on what is around it.
+Brightness is affected most by what is surrounding the object, making the object appear lighter or darker depending on what is around it.
 In addition, the brightness can also appear different depending on the color of the object.
-For example, an object that is more saturated will look brighter than the same object that is less saturated even when they have the same luminance.
+For example, an object that is more saturated will look brighter than an object of the same luminance that is less saturated.

 The difference between brightness and lightness is that the brightness is the intensity of the object independent of the light source.
 Lightness is the brightness of the object in respect to the light reflecting on it.
-This is important because the Helmholtz–Kohlrausch effect is a measure of the ratio between the two.
+The Helmholtz–Kohlrausch effect is a measure of the ratio between the two.

 Helmholtz color coordinates

-Similar to the Munsell color system, Helmholtz designed a color coordinate system, where chromaticity is defined by dominant wavelength and purity (chroma).
+Similar to the Munsell color system, Helmholtz designed a color coordinate system, where chromaticity is defined by dominant wavelength and purity (saturation).

 The percentage of purity for each wavelength can be determined by the equation below: